Using Gzip for Storage Optimisation in Large CSV Data Sets

 Next, you’ll need to open the gzipped CSV file.
 You can do this using the gzip.open()

-function, which works just like the built-in open()
+function, which works just like the built-in open() function, but automatically

 decompresses the file.
 Here’s an example: